 After registration, we were lead to another booth where we got our grab bags.
 Now, these grab bags are smaller than the ones given out at the US conventions but still filled with some awesome goodies.
 That being said, we were determined not to sort through it until AFTER the convention lol.
 Once we stepped into the main room where the convention was held, all we saw was pink lol, people, and brand booths.
 It was honestly a wonderland.

 First stop, the Gomee brand booth.
 Their freebie was the Gomee hair bands.
 Super cute.
 Most of the brand booths just give the freebie outright, but at some of the booths you have to do an activity to get the freebie.
-For example, NYX’s booth required attendees to follow them on Instagram and take of selfie at their booth and post to social media.
+For example, NYX’s booth required attendees to follow them on Instagram and take a selfie at their booth and post to social media.
 Other booths like Absolute New York, required you to play a little game first.
 Either way you have to still wait in line but you do get a prize at the end!

 We were probably at the event for 5 hours or so but it really didn’t feel that long.
 We had so much fun filming and absorbing the energy and excitement.